d-ramasamy/Data-Science-Notebook-Comprehension-Task/README.md

 This is an experiment to understand the comprehension process of a data scientist for a given data science task.

-The task requires you to answer program comprehension questions related to the given data science notebook in an interview style.
-That is, you will be asked to follow a 'thinking-aloud' strategy while answering the questions, sharing your thoughts and process of navigating through and understanding the given code.
-The experiment will be recorded in Skype and will be used only for research purposes.
-The notebook is developed using Jupyter notebook and Python as a programming language by another data analyst.
+The task requires you to answer program comprehension questions related to the given data science notebook.
+The experiment will be recorded in Skype (only screen sharing) and will be used only for research purposes.
+The notebook that is provided is developed using Jupyter notebook and Python as a programming language by another data scientist.

-By taking part in the experiment, you provide your consent for the recording.
-You will require ~ 2-3 hours in total to complete this task.
+By taking part in the experiment, you provide your consent for the screen share recording.
+You will require ~1.5 hours in total to complete this task.

 ---Instructions---